data301-2021-summer2/project-group19-project/README.md

 ## Team Members

-Amreesa: I'm a third-year chemistry student with an interest in environmental chemistry
+Amreesa: I'm curious to see if there's a trend, if any, within this aspect of the Earth's interaction with extraterrestrial objects.

 ## References